Cloud MES Software

 Scalability

-Cloud solutions can be scaled quickly since they require no infrastructure investment.
+Cloud MES solutions can be scaled quickly since they require no infrastructure investment

 Low Risk

-Without having to make major investments in hardware and software, manufacturers can deploy in careful stages over the cloud, eliminating most of the risk.
+Without having to make major investments in hardware and software, manufacturers can deploy in careful, modular stages over the cloud, eliminating most of the risk.

 Convert CapEx to OpEx Spending

-Subscribing to a SaaS solution frees up much-needed capital that manufacturers can use for R&D, production capacity, and other essential activities.
+Subscribing to a cloud MES frees up much-needed capital that manufacturers can use for R&D, production capacity, and other essential activities.

 Lightweight

-Lower resource demands free up IT teams and requires much less oversight after deployment.
+Lower resource demands free up IT teams and require much less oversight after deployment.
 Upgrades are streamlined and automatic.

 Accessibility